Moses Declares the Appointed Times

 God’s appointed worship must be faithfully declared and observed by His people.

-44 So Moses declared to the children of Israel the appointed feasts of Yahweh.
+44 So Moses announced to the Israelites the appointed feasts of the LORD.

 God’s appointed worship must be faithfully declared and observed by His people.